Zax-ZX81/sha-match/README.md

 # sha-match
-a simple system for cataloguing and managing files using SHA256
+A simple system for cataloguing and managing files using SHA256.